learn-academy-2023-echo/week-2-assessment-hjj2895/interview-questions.md

 1. Component: is a type of function that combine HTML and JavaScript logic and is resuable.

-2. Spread operator: is a syntax which allows the elements of an iterable object such as an array to be unpacked into a list.
+2. Spread operator: allows an iterable object such as an array to be expanded into individual elements.
 It can be used to copy an array or merge multiple arrays into one array.

 3. React state: is an object that contains data and information that belong to the component.

-4. React props: arguments that are passed into components.
+4. React props: are properties that are used to pass information from one component to another.

-5. DOM events: respond to a running code when the user does something on a browser such as clicking, scrolling or printing.
+5. DOM events: are signals when the user does something on a browser such as clicking, scrolling or printing.